yoasif/yoasif.github.io/_posts/2021-03-18-supporting-compact-mode-in-firefox-proton.markdown

 Nicole discovers that Firefox shows its bookmarks toolbar on opening any new tab, which she finds annoying - she doesn't use the toolbar, because she is keyboard driven and finds that the location bar works fine to help her easily find what she is looking for.

 She right clicks on the toolbar and looks for an option to disable it - which she finds easily.
-She also sees the *Customize Toolbar...* menu option, which sounds interesting, so she selects out.
+She also sees the **Customize Toolbar...** menu option, which sounds interesting, so she selects it.

 After adding the *Developer* button to her toolbar, she notices more options at the bottom of the dialog.
 She sees **Density** (she's not totally clear about what that means) and selects the *Compact* option.